-The QP/PE shall implement an instrumentation and monitoring plan to monitor ground movements, vibrations, variation of ground water table and pore pressures as detailed in Annex G.
+The QP/PE shall implement an instrumentation and monitoring plan to monitor ground movements, vibrations, variation of ground water table and pore pressures as detailed in Annex F.

-2.2.5 Additional Requirements for Protection of Large Sewer (≥900mm in diameter) and DTSS Tunnel a.
-No building/structure (whether temporary or permanent) shall be carried out within the setback.
+2.2.5 Additional Requirements for Protection of Large Sewer (≥900mm in diameter) and DTSS Tunnel

-- b.
+- a.
+No building/structure works (whether temporary or permanent) shall be carried out within the setback unless approved by PUB. - b.
 For piling and deep excavation works within setback of sewers pre-probing shall be conducted to verify that the piles/excavation works are kept clear from the sewers and DTSS tunnels.
 The QP or PE shall submit the detailed method statement for the pre-probing works to demonstrate that the proposed method is non-invasive and will not cause any impact or damage to the sewers or DTSS tunnels. - c.
-Displacement piles or piling works carried out by percussion method are not allowed within setback. - d.
+For piling and boring works within setback of sewers, verticality limit of the machineries shall be accounted for to ensure that the works will not cause any impact or damage to the sewers or DTSS tunnels. - d.
+Displacement piles or piling works carried out by percussion method are not allowed within setback. - e.
 The contingency plan to ensure that the flow is not disrupted should the existing DTSS tunnels/sewer be damaged during construction works shall be kept at site.
-The contingency plan shall be activated and repair works must be immediately carried out in the event that any DTSS tunnels/sewer is damaged. - e.
+The contingency plan shall be activated and repair works must be immediately carried out in the event that any DTSS tunnels/sewer is damaged. - f.
+For piling, boring and soil investigation works, a GPS-enabled device (with accuracy specified by PUB) is to be installed on the rigs(s) before starting works.
+The GPS-enabled device shall connect to PUB's monitoring system throughout the period of carrying out piling/boring/soil investigation works. - g.
 A pre and post-construction CCTV, Sonar and Laser inspection of the DTSS tunnel may be required for specified activity carried out within the setback of the DTSS tunnel/structures.

-2.2.6 All other requirements are specified in the Annex G
+2.2.6 All other requirements are specified in the Annex F.